A collection of book reviews, releases and stories of authors and great books.

 "Fiction is next to God" was rightly quoted at a conference.
 It indeed takes us into a reality yet unknown but by all means could/can exist.
 If you're one of those writers who is setting your imagination free to come up with your next fiction novel, here's what you need to remember.
 Read ON!

 Who doesn’t love a good novel?
 If you love novels you know that most stories are fiction.
 Fiction writing consists of stories whose objectives are to entertain and relay the author’s point of view on a particular subject or issue.
-If you want to write fiction novels, you need to follow certain rules.
-Before you start writing, have a look at the narrative rules explained here so you can get the guidance you need.

 1. Pick out a topic and create a storyline.
 Decide on a topic from genres such as crime, romance, and science fiction then create a storyline.
 You can also combine genres.
 For example, romance and mythology among others.